PaddlePaddle/PARL/docs/parallel_training/recommended_practice2.rst

 | This tutorial shows how to use ``@parl.remote_class`` to implement parallel computation **without** multithreading.

 | In the previous tutorial, we implemented parallel computation through decorator and multithreading.
 PARL actually provides a more compact parallel computation mode without manually creating threads.
-By passing the argument ``wait=false`` to the decoratior, we can run the task in parallel in a simpler way.
+By passing the argument ``wait=false`` to the decoratior, we can run tasks in parallel in a simpler way.
 The program will not be blocked while calling the functions of the decroated class.
 Instead, it will return a ``future_object`` immediately, and users can obtain the result in the future by calling ``future_object.get()``.

 | Recall that in the previous tutorial, we introduced a multithreading style parallel computation which looks as below.